-The panel will discuss the unique challenges and opportunities for using decentralized clean energy solutions to help deliver health care in crisis and humanitarian settings.
+The panel discussed the unique challenges and opportunities for using decentralized clean energy solutions to help deliver health care in crisis and humanitarian settings.

-- Luc Severi, Manager, Energy Access, UN Foundation
+- Luc Severi (moderator), Manager, Energy Access, UN Foundation

 - Mikael Clason Hook, Co-founder, Kube Energy